LB-sunshine/LB-sunshine/README.md

 ### 🌱 My research interests include intelligent fault diagnosis and RUL.
 ### 🔭 My published papers:

-1. To be published;The code will be open source later.
+1. The code will be open source later.

 2. Writing the manuscript